karenyyng/MyPublicGists/shell_commands/bash_cheatsheet.md

 # Find files
 If i want to find files with names `odbc.ini`
 ```
-sudo find /dir/to/search -name odbc*.ini
+find /dir/to/search -name odbc*.ini
 ```
+Then `find` will look for a pattern match of the file name you specified recursively.
-if you cannot print directly as log message in some special terminal types, use `2>/dev/null` `find /dir/to/search -name odbc*.ini 2>/dev/null`
+If you cannot print directly as log message in some special terminal types, use `2>/dev/null` `find /dir/to/search -name odbc*.ini 2>/dev/null`

 # Grep